 In terms of selling one property and buying another, the process usually pans out like this:

 - Go to visit some

 - Find one you like

-- Realise you won't be taken seriously unless your house is on the market
+- Realise you won't be taken seriously unless your home is on the market

-- Rush to get your house on the market
+- Rush to get your home on the market

-- Simultaneously be looking at properties whilst people look at yours
+- Simultaneously look at properties while people look at yours

 - Hopefully have an offer accepted on yours so you can...